aquantumreality/My-Projects/README.md

 # Shooting Stars
-A collection of almost everything that I've coded.
+A compilation of most personal projects/codes

 ## Machine Learning and Data Science
 - Deploying an ML model using Flask and Docker